faizan-ahmad5/professional-portfolio/README.md

 This is a comprehensive professional portfolio website designed for a GIS Specialist, featuring modern web development practices and responsive design.
 The site effectively presents professional experience, technical skills, projects, and contact information in an engaging, user-friendly interface.

+## 🤖 Professional Chatbot

+The portfolio features a modern, scenario-based professional chatbot designed to answer queries about Hafeez (the website owner) and GIS expertise.
+Key highlights:

+- **WhatsApp-style UI:** Chat bubbles, avatars, send icon, timer, and waveform for voice input
+- **Voice Input:** Users can ask questions using their microphone (no voice output)
+- **Concise Answers:** Bot provides direct, scenario-based responses without repeating the question
+- **Knowledge Base:** Covers professional experience, skills, projects, motivational topics, and more
+- **Fallback Handling:** Gracefully manages unknown, slang, or off-topic queries
+- **Accessibility:** Keyboard navigation, ARIA labels, and high-contrast design
+- **Error Handling:** Robust error boundaries and monitoring for a seamless experience
+- **Custom Branding:** 'HU' favicon and apple-touch-icon for Google/browser tabs

+The chatbot is built with React, TypeScript, and Tailwind CSS, and leverages a custom API for smart, context-aware responses.
+It is designed for professional use, providing a fast, friendly, and accessible way to interact with the portfolio.

 ### Key Highlights:

 - **Professional Focus:** GIS, Remote Sensing, and Geospatial Analysis